robot9/simple_bitwarden/README.md

 # simple_bitwarden

-minimal set up to run a small bitwarden server in gcloud; try hide the bitwarden service under a sub-directory to avoid being exposed; only expose via https protocol
+minimal set up to run a small [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) server in a small gcloud vm instance;

+It hides the bitwarden service under a sub-directory to avoid being exposed;

+The interface is only exposed via https protocol

 ## What's included:
 ### 1. bitwarden